wangguoke/blog/The_benchmarking_with_jit_on_or_off_PG_11.md

 Recently, I am learning JIT in PostgreSQL 11.
 I found that the JIT is not enabled by default in PG 11.
-I guess there is some issues.
-So I had done the benchmarking with JIT on or off.
+I guess there are some issues.So I completed the benchmark test in 6 cases.
+1. Close the JIT and Parallel in postgresql.conf in PostgreSQL 11;
+2. Open the JIT and CLose Parallel in postgresql.conf in PostgreSQL 11;
+3. Close the JIT and Open Parallel in postgresql.conf in PostgreSQL 11;
+4. Open the JIT and Parallel in postgresql.conf in PostgreSQL 11;
+5. Close Parallel in postgresql.conf in PostgreSQL 10;
+6. Close Parallel in postgresql.conf in PostgreSQL 10.
 ### The following is my operation process:
 #### Hardware Configuration：
 CPU : i5 8400